-This guest post is by Katie Cava, who leads the Green Kirkland Partnership’s Steward Program.
+This guest post is by Katie Cava, who previously led the Green Kirkland Partnership’s Steward Program.

 As the staff person leading the Green Kirkland Partnership’s Steward Program, I have the opportunity to support and train community members who dedicate their free time to improving the health of Kirkland’s natural areas.
 These volunteers are called Stewards, but I like to think of them as the Rockstars of Restoration.

 Stewards are trained in restoration techniques (removing invasive plants and replacing them with native plants) and best management practices for leading volunteer events.
 Once trained, these volunteers use their skills to lead restoration efforts in a local park.
 Gathering together neighbors, friends, and perfect strangers, they lead volunteer events and educate their fellow community members on how they can lend a hand in improving forest health.

 While it may seem simplistic or even a bit like a pyramid scheme, having rockstar Stewards lead volunteer events allows the Green Kirkland Partnership to amplify the on-the-ground restoration it achieves.
 I am continually amazed by the amount of work the Stewards make possible.

 Some of our Stewards (Juanita Bay Park, Cotton Hill Park, and O.O.
 Denny Park Stewards) lead volunteer events every single week, while others opt for monthly or multiple events a year.
 Whether they host events once a month or once a week, their work halts invasive ivy from crawling up trees, digs outs the roots of Himalayan blackberries, and fills empty spaces with the next generation of young native plants to mature into a diverse and resilient forest.